-Children are special to Presbyterian Centennial Care.
+Presbyterian values the health of all children.
 To be sure your child gets good care, we are part of a Federal program called EPSDT (Early and Periodic Screening, Diagnostic and Treatment services).
 EPSDT includes Tot-To-Teen Healthchecks (well-baby, well-child checkups).
 Tot-to-Teen Healthchecks include immunizations (shots) and other preventive care for children and young people under the age of 21.
 Preventive healthcare and routine well-child checkups may help avoid serious illness.
 Your child's provider will deliver these services.